carsontang/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I started off with the Udacity training set.
+Then I recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![Center Lane Driving][image1]